$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-A neat fact is that the invariance under the Reidemeister moves, as we sketch in the proof of Theorem~\ref{thm-evoflinks}, are then just \textit{instances} of the higher quantum Serre relations (which can be found e.g. in Chapter 7 of Lusztig's book~\cite{lu}).
+A neat fact is that the invariance under the Reidemeister moves, as we sketch in the proof of Theorem \ref{thm-evoflinks}, are then just instances of the higher quantum Serre relations (which can be found e.g. in \cite[Chapter 7]{lu}).